Petermann factors and phase rigidities near exceptional points: Application

 \section{Application}

-The computation of the spectral response strength $\rca$ of an EP of arbitrary order~$\order$ in Eq.~(\ref{eq:rca}) is easy and can be done most of the time by hand.
+The computation of the spectral response strength $\rca$ of an EP of arbitrary order~$\order$ in Eq.~(\ref{eq:rca}) is easy and can be performed most of the time by hand.
 However, the equation requires the Hamiltonian to be an $\order\times\order$-matrix, which is a severe limitation.
-The same is true for the alternative computation based on Eq.~(\ref{eq:rcajn}).
-For the more general case of an EP of order $\order$ embedded in an Hilbert space of dimension $m > \order$ no method of computation has been presented yet.
-An additional complication is that, except in very simple cases, any numerical representation of a given Hamiltonian is never exact at an EP because of numerical uncertainties.
-We now exploit the latter fact for our advantage.
+The same is true for the alternative computation based on the last Jordan vector in Eq.~(\ref{eq:rcajn}).
+For the more general case of an EP of order~$\order$ embedded in an Hilbert space of dimension $m > \order$ no method of computation has been presented yet.

-The revealed connection of $\PF_\ind$ and $\rigidity_\ind$ with the spectral response strength~$\rca$ is a local property.
-It therefore offers a strategy for the computation of~$\rca$ in the higher dimensional case.
-Let us consider an $m\times m$-Hamiltonian very close to an EP with order $\order < m$ and eigenvalue~$\evEP$.
+It is natural to assume that the revealed connection of $\PF_\ind$ and $\rigidity_\ind$ with the spectral response strength~$\rca$ is a local property, even though we cannot provide an analytical proof here.
+This would offer a strategy for the computation of~$\rca$ in the higher dimensional case.
+Let us consider an $m\times m$-Hamiltonian with an EP with order $\order < m$ and eigenvalue~$\evEP$.
+We perturb this system slightly by a randomly selected perturbation, which is with probability 1 a generic perturbation.
+The strength of which is a parameter of the method and has to be chosen to be large enough to move the system away from the EP.
+Otherwise $\PF_\ind$ would diverge and $\rigidity_\ind$ vanishes and therefore Eqs.~(\ref{eq:rigidityresult}) and~(\ref{eq:PFresult}) could not be used.
+At the same time the perturbation strength should be small enough such that the leading-order approximation which led to Eqs.~(\ref{eq:rigidityresult}) and~(\ref{eq:PFresult}) is still valid.
+Note that already the numerical implementation, even if double-precision floating-point arithmetic is used, can drive the system significant away from a higher-order EP~\cite{Wiersig22c}.
+In such a case no additional random perturbation is needed.
 For simplicity we assume that no other EP with eigenvalue close to $\evEP$ exists.
 The method starts with computing all eigenvalues~$\ev_\ind$, right eigenstates $\ket{R_\ind}$, and left eigenstates~$\ket{L_\ind}$ of the Hamiltonian by a standard numerical routine.
-This is possible since the numerical representation of the Hamiltonian does not exactly have the EP.
-This happens only in very special cases.
-In such a case the problem can be solved by adding a small random perturbation to the Hamiltonian.
-Next, from the set of eigenstates with $|\braket{L_\ind}{R_\ind}|$ small we determine the quantum number~$\ind$ for which the deviation $|\ev_\ind-\evEP|$ is minimal.
+Next, the eigenstates and eigenvalues that are associated with the desired EP are selected.
+To do so, we determine from the set of eigenstates with $|\braket{L_\ind}{R_\ind}|$ small the quantum number~$\ind$ for which the deviation $|\ev_\ind-\evEP|$ is minimal.
 This minimum energy deviation we denote as~$\Delta\ev$.
 Finally, we plug $\Delta\ev$ and the corresponding phase rigidity $\rigidity = |\braket{L_\ind}{R_\ind}|$ into the equation for the numerically determined spectral response strength

 which has been obtained from Eq.~(\ref{eq:rigidityresult}).

 We demonstrate in the following that this simple scheme is quite efficient.
 To produce many numerical examples, we adopt the random-matrix approach invented in Ref.~\cite{Wiersig22}.
 We introduce the $\order\times\order$ matrix $\HEP$ having an EP with order~$\order$ and eigenvalue $\evEP$ via a similarity transformation $\HEP = \op{Q}\op{J}\op{Q}^{-1}$, with $\op{J}$ being an $\order\times\order$ matrix with an EP of order~$\order$ in Jordan normal form and $\op{Q}$ is an, in general nonunitary, $\order\times\order$ matrix consisting of complex random numbers with real and imaginary parts being drawn from a uniform distribution on the interval $[-\frac{1}{2},\frac{1}{2}]$.
 We calculate the associated spectral response strength~$\rca$ simply from Eq.~(\ref{eq:rca}) and save the value for later comparison.
 Subsequently, we create the $(m-\order)\times(m-\order)$-matrix $\Hcomplement$ with its elements to be complex random numbers with real and imaginary parts being drawn from a uniform distribution on $[-\frac{1}{2},\frac{1}{2}]$.
 In the end, we combine these two matrices to obtain the $m\times m$ Hamiltonian